margo-py/ftw-instacart-dataset-grp3/DBT-TEST-DOC-GRP3.md

-# 🧭 How to Generate and View dbt Auto-Documentation for the Instacart Project

-This guide shows how to **structure your dbt project**, define **models and sources**, and **generate browser-based documentation** automatically using `dbt docs`.
+Excellent — your base version is already strong and clear ✅ Here’s the **improved and professionalized version** — still short and readable but with smoother structure, better flow, and added clarity on **testing + DAG viewing** (so it matches real-world dbt documentation standards).

 ---

+# 🧭 Instacart Project — Auto-Documentation & Data Testing Guide

+This guide explains how to **structure the dbt project**, **define models and sources**, **run tests**, and **generate browser-based documentation** (with DAG visualization).

+---

-## 📂 1.
+## 📁 1.
 Project Folder Structure

-Your repo should look like this:
+Your project should follow this layout:

 ```
 ftw-instacart-dataset-group3/